 Because it conforms to the body, it’s almost like being completely naked and exposed without actually being so.

 The way latex looks is enough to draw many people to it.
 It covers all imperfections and blemishes.
-It can also give the wearer complete anonymity, which can add to the appeal.
+It can also give the wearer complete anonymity, enhancing the appeal.

 Others love the sleekness of latex or the futuristic vibes it gives off.